adithyachigullapally/capstone-project/README.md

 - [done] Step 14 involves injecting the **"Personality Engine"** to add humor, wit, and a casual tone to the AI's responses.

 ### Phase 6: Voice Interface Integration
-- [TODO] Step 15 involves implementing the **Speech-to-Text (STT)** pipeline using Google Speech Recognition for accurate listening.
+- [done] Step 15 involves implementing the **Speech-to-Text (STT)** pipeline using Google Speech Recognition for accurate listening.
 - [TODO] Step 16 involves implementing the **Text-to-Speech (TTS)** pipeline using `pyttsx3` for natural voice output.
 - [TODO] Step 17 involves synchronizing the Voice I/O loop with the LangGraph processing speed to minimize latency.

+  ### Phase 7: Visualization & Deployment (LangSmith)
+- [TODO] Step 18 involves creating the `langgraph.json` configuration file to define the graph entry point and dependencies.
+- [TODO] Step 19 involves setting up **LangSmith Tracing** to log all agent steps, tool calls, and errors for debugging.
+- [TODO] Step 20 involves launching the **LangGraph Studio** using the `langgraph dev` command to visualize the agent's graph and interact with it in a GUI.
+- [TODO] Step 21 involves conducting final edge-case testing and finalizing the project documentation.

-more steps ill bee added as i go on and solve it....
+more steps will bee added as i go on and solve it....

 ## Conclusion: